efsiatras/kakuro-csp-model-solver/README.md

 ## Implementation
 The **csp.py**, **search.py** and **utils.py** files are modified files of [aimacode/aima-python](https://github.com/aimacode/aima-python).

-The **kakuro.py** file is written by me and it's the modelization of Kakuro as a CSP and the main function.
+The **kakuro.py** file was developed specifically for this project; it contains the CSP model for Kakuro as well as the main function.

 ## Kakuro Puzzles
 The Kakuro puzzles are taken from [here](https://www.kakuroconquest.com/) and [here](https://www.menneske.no/kakuro/eng/).